-Your identity is simple in that it makes you who you are.
-It can also be complicated as others often try to define who you are by what they see on the outside and through their own perceptions.
+Your identity is simple in that it's all the things that make you who you are.
+However, it's complicated in that others often try to define who you are by what they see on the outside and through their own perceptions.